christopherAlberts/Hermes/README.md

 End of Config
 ```

+With the config file, you'll also need to create a chat history file called "HermesChatHistory.txt".
+This file should also be refirinced in the config file.

 ### I'm Alive! ###

 Once you are confident that you have edited the config file correctly and compiled the excange folder heirachy accordingly, then you can run the executable and send the wake-up command: